shitcodebykaushik/linux_tut/Networking/Base.md

 -  The process of the gathring the information about the system  to identifu  and exploit the vulnerabilities .
 It give the collective knowledge to both the developers pentester and the shit .

 - Nix tools are the cross-platform managers for the unix-like systens and tools to instantiate and manage Unix-like .

+- We use the `ip add` to see wheather the machine is the receu=iveing an IP address automatically from our network via bridge/ adapter.
+-  We can also check the connectivity with the  by using the ping command .
+-   We can change the default password of the kali with the new password `passwd kali`.
+-  We sholud always update the source and the package with the `sudo apt update` .
+-  `AMD64` is the 64 bit architecture of the kernal .
+It is the capable of performing the most secure computation and powerful computation .